pango853/ididit/README.md

 	- onItemLongClick -> show details with confirmation button: I did it! -> check and show toast

+# TODO Tasks
+ChecklistsActivity
+Remove old SettingsFragment views
+Load Save Yaml

+Activity does not have an ActionBar set via setSupportActionBar()

+Caused by: java.lang.IllegalStateException:
+This Activity already has an action bar supplied by the window decor.
+Do not request Window.FEATURE_SUPPORT_ACTION_BAR and set windowActionBar to false in your theme to use a Toolbar instead.

 # Tutorials

 - [*] https://guides.codepath.com/android/Basic-Todo-App-Tutorial = https://github.com/codepath/android_guides/wiki/Basic-Todo-App-Tutorial